 The world will see much greater increases in the demand for air conditioners in nations where the middle class is rapidly expanding, and where heat waves will become more common and severe.
 In particular India is expected to install another 1,1 billion units by 2050, increasing the share of air conditioners on the nation's peak electricity demand from 10% to 45%.

 How can this be solved?

 Clean energy - The most crucial action must take place on the electricity grid as a whole.
-We need a greater use of clean energy sources, such as solar and wind power, to reduce indirect greenhouse gas emissions from the use of air conditioners.
+We need a greater use of clean energy sources, such as solar and wind, to reduce indirect greenhouse gas emissions from the use of air conditioners.

-Smart grid - the development of ever smarter grids could help electrical systems cope with peaks in alternating current demand.
+smart grids - the development of increasingly intelligent grids could help electrical systems cope with peaks in alternating current demand.
 This involves adding sensors, control systems and software.
 Systems capable of automatically reducing use as the outside temperature decreases or when people leave spaces for long periods.

 Fresh alternative - The world can also reduce emissions from air conditioners by switching to alternative refrigerants.
 Manufacturers have relied heavily on hydrofluorocarbons, very potent greenhouse gases that can escape during production and repair or at the end of a unit's life.

 Under a 2016 amendment to the Montreal Protocol, businesses and countries must increasingly move to options with less impact.
 There are some promising compounds known as HFOs, some hydrocarbons like propane, and even carbon dioxide (which at least has a lesser warming effect than existing refrigerants).

 Alternative refrigerants could reduce emissions by about the equivalent 50 billion tons of carbon dioxide over the next few decades.